Will my chances for admission be affected if I apply for financial aid?

 How do I get work authorization to take a paid internship or job off-campus?

 Authorization to work in the U.S. is given by the Department of Homeland Security (DHS) with the recommendation of the International Students and Scholars Office (ISSO).
-Review the ISSO website to learn about your unique status before starting any search, and review the Working in Student Status PowerPoint under the “Administrative Information.”
+Review the ISSO website to learn about your unique status before starting any search.

 Before working in any paid position off campus, you must get work authorization.
 Undergraduate CC and SEAS students are eligible for Optional Practical Training (OPT), which is a benefit and extension of F-1 status.
 Generally, F1 students are eligible only after two semesters of being registered full time in student immigration status, and J1 students are eligible after one semester.
 Students in F-1 status are also eligible to apply for permission to work for international organizations such as the World Bank and the International Monetary Fund.